Northern soul: Radio

 Former Casino DJ Richard Searling presents a weekly radio show on BBC Radio Manchester, BBC Radio Stoke and SOLAR Radio (Sunday at 10 am UK time) dedicated to Northern soul, whilst John Kane's Northern Soul is broadcast across various BBC local radio stations in the North of England.

 "Northern soul with Tony Dellar" is broadcast each week on Cambridge community radio station Cambridge 105.

 Australian DJ and PBS FM radio presenter Vince Peach absorbed the Northern soul culture at the Twisted Wheel, where he also DJed, and took it to Australia in 1982.
 He started a dedicated Northern soul radio programme called Soul Time in 1984, which continues and is believed to be the longest-running soul program in the world.

 The Northern Soul Show with Stuart Blackburn has been broadcast weekly across various internet radio stations since 2010.

 Craig Charles represents Northern soul in The Craig Charles Funk and Soul Show on BBC's Radio 6 Music.

 Former Wigan Casino DJ Dave Evison presents the "Rolling Back the Carpets" Northern soul show every Sunday from 5 pm until 7 pm in the UK on The Hitmix 107.5.

 Influence on musicians

 Northern soul has influenced several notable musicians.
-In his 2008 article about Northern soul for The Times, Terry Christian wrote: "There's an instant credibility for any artist or brand associated with a scene that has always been wild, free and grassroots".